 ALTER TABLE statement.
 For

-CREATE TABLE Syntax, and
+more information, see CREATE TABLE Syntax, and

 ALTER TABLE Syntax.